 We do not have long-term purchase commitments from our customers; our sales are made on the basis of individual purchase orders.
 Our customers may also cancel or defer purchase orders.
 Our customers' purchase orders may vary significantly from period to period, and it is difficult to forecast future order quantities.
 In addition, changes in our customers' business may adversely affect the quantity of purchase orders that we receive.
 For example, in 2006, one of our customers merged with another company, and as a result of the merger, certain design-win projects were discontinued, which forced us to write off the corresponding inventory prepared based on forecasts provided by this customer.
-Since the second half of 2008, the worldwide financial crisis has adversely impacted the level of consumer spending and the TFT-LCD industry, and as a result of an over-supply of their products, our customers have significantly lowered their capacity utilization rates, reduced or canceled their orders of our products, and requested higher-than-usual price concession from us.
-We cannot assure you that any of our customers will continue to place orders with us in the future at the same level as in prior periods.
+Since the second half of 2008, the worldwide financial crisis has adversely impacted the level of consumer spending and the TFT-LCD industry, and as a result of an over-supply of their products, our customers have significantly lowered their capacity utilization rates, reduced or canceled their orders of our customers will continue to place orders with us in the future at the same level as in prior periods.
 We also cannot assure you that the volume of our customers' orders will be consistent with our expectations when we plan our expenditures.
 Our results of operations and financial condition may thus be materially and adversely affected.